Which city is cheaper, Seattle or Boston?

 Both Seattle and Boston during the autumn are popular places to visit.
 Most visitors come to Boston for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.
 Also, the autumn months attract visitors to Seattle because of the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Boston is around the same temperature as Seattle in the autumn.
-The temperature in Boston is usually 54°F (12°C) in October, and Seattle stays around 54°F (12°C).
+The daily temperature in Boston averages around 54°F (12°C) in October, and Seattle fluctuates around 54°F (12°C).

 In the autumn, Boston often gets more sunshine than Seattle.
 Boston gets 194 hours of sunny skies this time of year, while Seattle receives 143 hours of full sun.